 - Breastfeeding a baby more than halves the odds of a baby dying suddenly and unexpectedly

-- The protective effect of breastfeeding is stronger for exclusive breastfeeding over a longer period of time
+- The benefits of breastfeeding increase over a longer period of time

 - Babies should be exclusively breastfed for the first 6 months of life